AdarshDogra-CloudDevops/mslearn-azure-developer/instructions/azure-functions/01-functions-create-vscode-http.md

     ```
     choco upgrade azure-functions-core-tools
     ```
+> **Note:** The upgrade process might take 5–10 minutes to complete, depending on your system and network speed.

 5. Press **F1** → Run **Azure Functions: Create New Project...**
 6. Select an empty folder.